jatofg/nawa/docs/gettingstarted.md

 to the TCP socket.
 Use another interface on your own risk, there is no authentication whatsoever.

+If you want to use the integrated development web server, you can configure it in the `[http]` section.
+We recommend that you only change the port, if desired, and leave the other settings as they are (the development web server should not be exposed to a public network or the internet).
+NAWA will then open a server on the port you've chosen (8080 by default), which can be accessed only from the local machine for safety reasons.
+If you want to make your app publicly available, please use the FastCGI request handler.
+Please also note that you have to change the `request_handler` setting in the `[system]` section to `http` in order to use the development web server instead of FastCGI.

 In the next section, `[privileges]`, specify the system user and group your app should run at.
 NAWA will downgrade its privileges and continue running as the specified user and group after connecting to the socket.